kulkarnitech/WP-Server-Installation/README.md

 `$ apt-get install -y git curl apt-transport-https`

+## 5. Install Nginx Server
+Nginx server is available in the Ubuntu repo but it is _not_ the latest version.😏

+Currently latest Nginx version is 1.18.0 in stable.

-## 5. Install Nginx Server - for Ubuntu 20.04 - Instructions from site - http://nginx.org/en/linux_packages.html#Ubuntu
+To install latest version for Ubuntu 20.04; it is recommended to refer instructions from site - http://nginx.org/en/linux_packages.html#Ubuntu

 Install the prerequisites:

 `$ sudo apt install curl gnupg2 ca-certificates lsb-release`

-To set up the apt repository for stable nginx packages, run the following command: - Recommended
+To set up the apt repository for stable nginx packages, run the following command

 `$ echo "deb http://nginx.org/packages/ubuntu `lsb_release -cs` nginx" \`
-`	        | sudo tee /etc/apt/sources.list.d/nginx.list`

-If you would like to use mainline nginx packages, run the following command instead:

-`$ echo "deb http://nginx.org/packages/mainline/ubuntu `lsb_release -cs` nginx" \`
 `	        | sudo tee /etc/apt/sources.list.d/nginx.list`

 Next, import an official nginx signing key so apt could verify the packages authenticity: